The Global Economics Game

 for relatively small classes.

 SITE LICENSES: The site license is an authorization to allow students to access the game at your school computers.
 It also permits demonstration and applications of the game in the class room.
 It includes one compact disk or download which can be used to copy the game into the school's computer network(s).
 The site license is an excellent option for academic institutions.
 It gives instructors and departments flexibility to determine the degree to which they wish to use the game as a supplement to their course(s).
 The site license is especially useful for new adjunct instructors who are in the process of developing their courses.
 More importantly, it provides all students at the institution access to the game without violating copyright laws.
 The price of a 1-year license is $100.
-The price of a 3-year site license is only $200.
-To acquire a site license, simply complete our order form (or contact us to arrange a site license for a pending purchase order).BOOKSTORE ORDERS: Many students prefer to purchase their own CD's for personal use at home.
+The price of a 100-year site license is only $100.
+To acquire a site license, simply complete our order form (Note: select the 1-year to get the 100 year special offer or contact us to arrange a site license for a pending purchase order).BOOKSTORE ORDERS: Many students prefer to purchase their own CD's for personal use at home.
 They can place their own order directly from our web site, and/or the college bookstore can place an order through our order form.
 If you wish to have the CD packaged with the assigned text, please have your publisher contact us via e-mail.
 QUESTIONS AND INQUIRIES: Please feel free to contact us if you have any questions regarding the game and the best way to integrate it into your economics curriculum.
 Submit inquiries via e-mail: Send E-mail to: econgame.
 You may also contact us by mail at the following address: Economics Education Products, 6421 Timber Springs Ct, Santa Rosa, CA 95409.

 A Series of Lessons: Some instructors prefer a structured approach to integrating the game into their course.
 For your convenience, we have prepared a series of lessons that go well with the game.
 This makes it very easy for instructors to formally incorporate the game into their economics curriculum.
 Each instructor can determine which lessons are the most appropriate for his/her course and style.
 These are relatively high quality lessons that focus on the main topics of macro economics.
 Teachers and their students are welcome to download these lessons directly from this web site and modify them to suit the teacher's style: